 > Dec 25th, 2008: Map updated, more info about ski tours, the new road mentioned.

 > Dec 30th, 2007: The chapter of Mačenski vrh added, more routes and pictures.

 > Jan 10th, 2005: Pictures added, attached, detached to sections.

 > Dec 26th, 2004: Initial page setup.

-For SummitPost purposes, it is best to describe small groups of Karawanks summits, rather than each distinct summit.
+For SummitPost purposes, it's best to describe small groups of Karawanks summits, rather than each distinct summit.
 This is also the case with Struška, a nice mountain shoulder, consisting of a few less important peaks.

 While the southern side of the mountain is opened, towards the north some more less important summits stand.
-The ridge from Struška's highest point, which goes towards the N, carries first the summit of Špičasti vrh / Grintoutz, 1657 m, still more towards the N stands the panoramic Mačenski vrh / Matschacher Gupf, 1685 m.
-On the southern side of the summit plateau there's a nice alpine meadow, called Belška planina, 1680 m, where a private hut stands (not for public use).
+The ridge from Struška's highest point, which goes towards the N, carries first the summit of Špičasti vrh / Grintoutz, 1653 m, still more towards the N stands the panoramic Mačenski vrh / Matschacher Gupf, 1691 m.
+On the southern side of the summit plateau there's a nice alpine meadow, called Belška planina, 1680 m, where a private hut stands (not open for public).